 Information needed for each person filing for an exemption:

-- Florida Drivers License
+- Florida Drivers License or Florida ID Card

 - If the applicant is not a U.S. citizen, a U.S. Permanent Resident Alien Card.